June 29, 2025

 How Regulation CF Outperformed Traditional VC During Economic Uncertainty

-From 2018 to 2024, Regulation CF investment volume grew 4.4x while VC grew only 1.3x.
-By 2024, Reg CF maintained 69% of its 2021 peak ($343.6 million raised), while VC fell to just 50% of peak deal activity.
+While venture capital pulled back during the 2022-2024 slowdown, Regulation CF showed real resilience.
+From 2018 to 2024, Reg CF investment volume grew 4.4x while VC grew only 1.3x.
+By 2024, Reg CF held onto 69% of its 2021 peak ($343.6 million raised), while VC fell to just 50% of its peak deal activity.

-Why the difference?
-Geographic and demographic diversity.
-Research from Brookings Institution found that while the five largest metro areas captured 81% of venture capital investment, only 46% of crowdfunding was similarly concentrated.
+Part of the reason is geographic and demographic diversity.
+Research from the Brookings Institution found that the five largest metro areas captured 81% of venture capital investment, but only 46% of crowdfunding.
+A broader base of retail investors has proven more resilient than institutional capital, which is more exposed to LP commitments and portfolio concerns.

 The diversity extends to founders too: